Would Your Pond Make A Passing Grade?

 - Sitting on a beautiful lake and texting a picture of the biggest bass you ever landed.

 - Helping a child catch a big fish you’ll talk about forever.

 - Leaving a legacy that builds memories, nourishes wildlife, and all forms of Nature the pond supports.

-Our management philosophy focuses on educating folks about conservation stewardship of land and water.
+Curriculum at Bob Lusk Outdoors school of pond management focuses on educating folks about conservation stewardship of land and water.
 Sign-up for our class.
 It’s a highly rewarding experience.
-It increases pond enjoyment property value.
-After the above review, would your pond make a passing grade?
-Contact here with questions.
+It increases the value of your property.